jchuayurui/framelementproj/README.md

   In MATLAB, index starts from one, so refer to the node file as you are connecting.
 The third column in the element file is for identification of material types.
 This can also be configured in `get_material_prop.m`

   It is important to note that this will only result in 2 nodes per truss element.
 In `Truss2D.m`, there is a script calling `elementsplit.m` which allows you to split into as many elements as you want.
 Well, not exactly.
 The function splits recursively such that number of elements split is 2^n with n being the number of iterations.
-The corresponding number of nodes is 2^n +1
+The corresponding number of nodes is 2^n +1.
+This script retains the original input nodes, and adds in nodes for the split elements at the end of the file, such that loading and boundary conditions do not need to be change should convergent studies be attempted.

+  If we load these sample files as `nodes = load('nodalcoordinates.txt'); elems = load('elemconnect.txt');` and script the example file as `[nodes, elems] = elementsplit(nodes,elems,1)`, we will obtain the following

 3. Create Boundary Condition file
 4. Configure Loading Conditions